Ian-mbaya/Activity09-Bootstrapping/bootstrapping/README.md

 Once you can verify these “simpler” asks, dress your plot up.
 Use colors that speak to you.
 Use themes that speak to you.
 Make this plot yours!

-## What is next?

-We will explore cross validation methods.